Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

 - create data
     - show how to manufacture a testcase (a common scheme in numerics)
-    - first A, then x, then b
+    - first choose A, then solution x.
+Compute right hand side b accordingly.

     ```cpp
     MatrixXd A(3, 3);